mchara01/FuelOpt/README.md

 With the energy crisis hitting Britain in September 2021 and worries of a fuel shortage, we devised an app to help people avoid queues and save the environment.
-FuelOpt is a user-friendly, open-source, platform-independent and socially helpful app to assist motorists in planning and optimising their fuel-filling journeys in terms of cost, time, and fuel efficiency.
-Currently, the application focuses on the geographic area of London, UK, where the shortage was mostly felt.
+FuelOpt is a user-friendly, open-source, platform-independent and socially-helpful app that assists motorists in planning and optimising their fuel-filling journeys in terms of cost, time, and fuel efficiency.
+Currently, the application focuses on the geographic area of London, UK, where the shortage was most prominent.

 ## Documentation
 The FuelOpt project documentation is located at [doc/api documentation](https://github.com/mchara01/FuelOpt/blob/main/doc/api%20documentation).
 Alternatively, you can find it here: http://18.170.63.134:8000/api-docs/